 But it will take time and effort for you to shop for and prepare multiple meals and snacks as well as fit in your exercise.

 It may be tough for you to stick with this plan if you do not like to cook and you rely on a lot of processed foods.

-This program does have an exercise component, but it falls short of the recommended 150 minutes a week of aerobic exercise and two sessions of strength training a week.
+This program does have an exercise component, but it falls short of the recommended 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity, or a combination of both, preferably spread throughout the week..
 You may need to add on to their fitness plan to get the exercise you need.

 The science behind the Brown Fat Revolution diet is still evolving, and the claims of looking better and feeling better have yet to be proven.
 But it may be an option if you don’t have certain health conditions.